Hall of Fame

-Beginning in 2016, we would like to celebrate our membership, our family, by inducting members each year into our Hall of Fame and shine a light on successes and influences that our members bring to the organization.
+We would like to celebrate our membership, our family, by inducting members each year into our Hall of Fame and shine a light on successes and influences that our members bring to the organization.
 Inductees will receive an emeritus membership and recognition at the Annual Conference.

 Ed Bachmann has been a member of NW/MET since Fall 1979 and has attended each annual conference through 2014.
 Ed has shared his knowledge and experiences via many presentations at the NW/MET events and served the NW/MET Board in the following capacities:

 Over the the years Ed has worked on a variety of projects in his positions as Director of Instructional Media Services at Seattle University from June 1978 – December 1984, Faculty Media Specialist and Media Services Director at Olympic College (Community and Technical College in Bremerton, WA) from January 1985 to February 2000 and as eLearning Director at Pierce College (Community and Technical College in Pierce County, WA) from February 2000 to November 2014.
 He led initiatives like the building of ITV/videoconferencing services, the creation of telecourse and online programs, the rollout and migration of Learning Management Systems, the implementation of lecture capture tools, the design of educational technology facilities, as well as development of successful faculty training programs.